Buckets for toilets, recycled gloves: Venezuelan hospitals await coronavirus unprepared

 So far, Latin America has been spared the worst ravages of the virus.
 Around 100 cases have been reported in the region since Brazil announced the first case on Feb.
 26.

-But - with neighboring Colombia confirming its first case last week - it is only a matter of time before it reaches Venezuela, officials say.
+But - with neighbouring Colombia confirming its first case last week - it is only a matter of time before it reaches Venezuela, officials say.
+President Nicolas Maduro on Tuesday said health authorities had not yet confirmed a coronavirus case in Venezuela and 20 suspected cases had been ruled out.

-The Pan American Health Organization said last week it would be prioritizing Haiti, Venezuela and a handful of other Central and South American countries who have “more challenges to their health systems.”
+The Pan American Health Organization said last week it would be prioritising Haiti, Venezuela and a handful of other Central and South American countries who have “more challenges to their health systems.”

 Hania Salazar, president of Maracaibo’s nursing school in the western state of Zulia, said hospital workers have been without supplies for years.